Skip to main content

 Your body is a marvel of communication.
 It operates through a constant flow of information, a biochemical conversation that dictates everything from your energy levels to your mood.
 Hormones are the primary messengers in this system, traveling through your bloodstream to deliver instructions to your cells and tissues.

-One of the most important of these messengers is (GH), a peptide hormone produced by the pituitary gland, a small but powerful gland at the base of your brain.
+One of the most important of these messengers is growth hormone (GH), a peptide hormone produced by the pituitary gland, a small but powerful gland at the base of your brain.
 GH plays a central role in growth during childhood and adolescence, but its importance extends throughout your life.

 It influences your metabolism, body composition, and even your cognitive function.
 As we age, the natural production of GH declines, a process that can contribute to some of the changes we experience, such as decreased muscle mass, increased body fat, and a general sense of diminished vitality.